brian-conor-sanford/DEC20Threathunt/README.md

 ### Flag 6 – Execution: Password-Protected Archive Extraction

 **Use Case:**
-Detects malware staging activity involving encrypted archives extracted to temporary directories to evade security controls.
+Detect extraction of encrypted archives staged in temporary directories to evade static inspection.

 DeviceProcessEvents
 | where DeviceName contains "azuki-adminpc"
-| where FileName in~ ("7z.exe","7za.exe","7zr.exe","rar.exe","unrar.exe","winrar.exe","tar.exe","zip.exe")
+| where FileName in~ (
+"7z.exe",
+"7za.exe",
+"7zr.exe",
+"rar.exe",
+"unrar.exe",
+"winrar.exe",
+"tar.exe",
+"zip.exe"
+)
-| where ProcessCommandLine has_any (" x "," e ","-extract")
+| where ProcessCommandLine has_any (" x ", " e ", "-extract")
-| where ProcessCommandLine has_any (" -p","-P","--password","-pass")
+| where ProcessCommandLine has_any (" -p", "-P", "--password", "-pass")
-| where ProcessCommandLine has_any ("\\Temp","\\Downloads","\\AppData\\Local\\Temp")
+| where ProcessCommandLine has_any (
+"\\Temp",
+"\\Downloads",
+"\\AppData\\Local\\Temp"
+)

 ---

 ### Flag 7 – Persistence: C2 Implant Execution

 **Use Case:**
-Detects execution of Meterpreter, indicating interactive attacker control via Metasploit.
+Detect execution of Meterpreter, indicating interactive attacker control via Metasploit.

 DeviceProcessEvents
 | where DeviceName contains "azuki-adminpc"